Chas Dingle: Storylines

 Chas convinces Diane Sugden (Elizabeth Estensen), landlady of The Woolpack, that they would benefit if Chas bought into The Woolpack.
 After weeks of pestering, which include Chas helping out behind bar for free, Diane relents and in desperate need of the money, sells half The Woolpack to Chas.
 Chas becomes colleagues with Debbie's boyfriend Cameron Murray (Dominic Power), needing the money, and an attraction grows.
 They finally give in to temptation and have a steamy sex session in the cellar.
 Chas tells Cameron that it was a mistake but they later begin an affair.
 After a fight between Cain and Cameron led to an impregnated Debbie being accidentally injured, endangering her and the baby she's expecting, they realise they cannot be together and part ways.
 Chas is told by Bob in the cafe that Dan Spencer (Liam Fox) fancies her.
 She invites him to dinner and they become a couple.
 Chas proposes to Dan after several dates, but he declines.
 However, he changes his mind and as he proposes to her, Chas accepts.
-Carl takes Chas' phone and finds photos of her with Cameron, discovering her relationship with Cameron.
+Carl takes Chas's phone and finds photos of her with Cameron, discovering her relationship with Cameron.
 He threatens to tell Debbie about the affair, unless he is given his money back.

 However, when Chas and Cameron refund the money, Carl reveals he still loves her and thinks she shouldn't marry Dan and Chas almost misses her hen night, arguing with him.
 Not long after marrying Dan, Chas tries to leave the village.
 Carl finds her and he tries to rape her but Chas picks up a brick and hits him over the head with it, before running back to the pub.
 Carl is later found dead and Chas believes she killed him.
 However, Cameron visited Carl soon after and as the pair had a heated confrontation, Cameron delivered the final attack, murdering him.
 Chas is then arrested for Carl's murder, facing trial.
 Debbie, wanting revenge for her affair with Cameron, takes to the stand against Chas, wanting her sent down in a bid to split up Chas and Cameron.
 Chas is found not guilty and returns to the village, much to the dislike of Debbie and Charity, with Debbie swearing to make Chas and Cameron's life a living hell.